NCAR/VAPOR/docs/_sources/downloads.rst.txt

 Installation Instructions
 -------------------------

 We encourage users of Vapor to install with the methods described here.
-If you're a developer and would like to contribute, see the :ref:`Building From Source <buildFromSource>` section below.
+If you're a developer and would like to contribute, see the `Building From Source <buildFromSource>` section below.

 **Linux**